brysonb4/ParserProject/README.md

 - Bryson Bourisaw

-# Requirements Required for the Parser
+# Requirements for the Parser and Set-up

 - ANTLR
 - Java Development Kit